VILLA IN OLGIATA

 WEST ELEVATION: BEFORE| AFTER

-This section elevation shows the driveway leading down to the garage, along with the unattractive walls, railing, and building roof configuration.
-In our proposal, a small green wall at the beginning of the drive allows for the creation of a level area in the front yard to the north.
-Strategically planted trees help balance the building's form.
+This section-elevation shows the driveway descending to the garage, with its exposed walls, railing, and roofline creating an unattractive view.
+In our proposal, a small green wall at the drive’s entrance creates a level terrace in the north front yard, while strategically placed trees soften the composition and balance the building’s form.

 PRELIMINARY GRADING PLAN